Consumer rights and representation in the information society

 Our current activities in this area are:

 - Seeking the revision of the UN Guidelines for Consumer Protection, to update them for the digital age.
-With funding from the Open Society Institute (OSI) and IDRC, we have developed proposed amendments to the Guidelines in consultation with our members and A2K scholars and activists, and plan to introduce these to UNCTAD for intergovernmental approval.
+With previous funding from the Open Society Institute (OSI) and IDRC, we developed proposed amendments to the Guidelines in consultation with our members and A2K scholars and activists, and are now advocating for these to be adopted by governments at UNCTAD.

 - In May 2011 CI also commenced a broader campaign on Consumer Representation in the Information Society, to resource our members to fill gaps in representation for consumers at meetings of UN and other multilateral bodies that deal with Internet, communications and access to knowledge issues, such as the ITU and TPP.

 - A spin-off from this was the formation of Best Bits, a civil society network on Internet governance and Internet rights.
 Consumers International is represented on the steering committee of this network.

 - Decision Making in the Global Market: Trade, Standards and the Consumer (2005) sets out to assess the governance and decision-making processes of the WTO and international standard setting bodies.
 It considers the consumer experience - particularly those in poorer countries - of under representation in international trade institutions, and suggests what can be done to increase the consumer's voice in international decision-making.